What is Tomatis Audio-Vocal Training?

 The method simultaneously works on three core functions of the ear:

 Develop More Elaborated Social Interaction

 The Tomatis® Method has helped adults and children with:

 Attention, Focus, Memory

 Delays in Reading and Writing

 Dr. Alfred A. Tomatis, (MD & researcher), Ear, Nose & Throat physician, who began his medical career working with professional singers in France as well as those with auditory trauma from working around jet engines.
-He discovered that if your ear carrying any unresolved trauma, that is may not be able to protect itself and like those working around jet engines, the ear can lose its ability to protect itself.
-He also discovered that it is the right ear that is the performance ear and that if the left ear is doing that function, you will have a more difficult time singing in public and not benefits energetically from your own voice, called cortical recharge (or the brain energetically recharging itself).
+He discovered that if your ear is carrying any unresolved trauma, that it may not be able to protect itself and like those individuals working around jet engines, the ear can lose its ability to protect itself.
+He also discovered that it is the right ear that is the performance ear and that if the left ear is doing that function, you will have a more difficult time singing in public and not benefiting energetically from your own voice, called cortical recharge (or the brain energetically recharging itself).

 His research demonstrates the essential part the human ear plays in the control of voice production, in body awareness, and in fine as well as gross motor control (control of our body moving in space).
 In the course of his work, Dr. Tomatis investigated the influence of acquired listening dysfunction on the vocal qualities of singers and on the instrumental performances of musicians.

 Tomatis work demonstrates that the ear is involved in many human functions, among them hearing, balance, posture, gait, kinesthesia, as well as listening (a more sophisticated act than simply hearing which is a passive act) and cortical recharge.
-And he showed how it is the ears that sines if you know your neuro- physiology!
+And he showed how it is the ears that sines if you know your neurophysiology!
 If you ear cannot attune to a particular frequency, it cannot emit that sound.
 Many singers hear well, but listen poorly and singing and playing music are all about listening with a musicians ear.